What type of coffee beans are best for making espresso?

 Next up are Fresh Roasted Coffee Espresso Beans, a strong, dark roast made from 100% Arabica beans.
 It has a bold rich flavor with a touch of dense, bittersweet red fruits.

-It’s a little tangy and makes a delicious espresso but also makes a great cup of iced coffee or a classic drip-brew.
-Fresh Roasted Coffee LLC chooses its beans with great care.
-They source from all over the world and continuously look for great-tasting, high-quality beans.
+It’s a little tangy and makes delicious espresso, but it also makes a great cup of iced coffee or a classic drip-brew.
+Fresh Roasted Coffee LLC chooses its beans with great care, sourcing from all over the world and continuously looking for great-tasting, high-quality beans, including Stumptown Coffee.
 If you’re looking for the best green coffee beans for espresso, listen to this.

 4. Lavazza Super Crema Espresso Coffee